ACoAs – Fear of Commitment (Part 6b)

 • requires the guts to go against all our early training, managing the resulting guilt & backlash

 b.
 F of being treated well & loved.
-To the WIC, C. to anything or anyone positive, means having to feel the contrast between the suffering our family (& others) put us thru – against – what we begin to see we could have / should have had.
+To the WIC, C. to anything or anyone positive, means having to feel the contrast between the suffering our family (& others) put us thru – against – now being seen & heard for who we are, treated with kindness & respect.
+We start to understand what could have been, in a saner family.
 Painful & enraging.

-• We don’t want to be disloyal to our parents, afraid to ‘hurt them, afraid to grow up, afraid to be ‘vulnerable’.
+• We’re afraid to grow up, afraid to be ‘vulnerable’.

-Being treated with respect, consideration, patience, admiration, encouragement…. forces us to FEEL the abandonment we grew up with – how much we missed out on, & to think: “I could have had a V-8!” – I mean: “I didn’t cause the pain I grew up with.
+Being treated with consideration, patience, admiration, encouragement…. forces us to FEEL the abandonment we grew up with – how much we missed out on, & to think: “I could have had a V-8!” – which means : “I didn’t cause the pain I grew up in.
 With healthier parents I would have been safe & loved!” 😢

 c.
-F of our Power – To the WIC, C to our own strength means eclipsing family members & so in some way destroy them.
+F of our Power – To the WIC, C. to our own strength means eclipsing family members, so in some way destroys them.

 – a disruptive threat to the whole dysfunctional system